StefanZander/lecture_notes/kg/lecture/marp/owl.md

 $\leadsto$ We therefore discuss **RDF** and the __RDF Schema data-modelling vocabulary__ that allow for the creation of knowledge graphs
 :::

 ---
+## What will we learn in this section

+- How to define more complex expressions, the semantics of which exceeds those of RDF/S
+-

+---